Phyohantun/Phyohantun.github.io/README.md

 ## Contact

-For any inquiries about the website or the ScanSave app, please contact us at:
+For any inquiries about the website or the SaveScan app, please contact us at:
-- Email: contact@scansave.com
+- Email: contact@savescan.org
-- Twitter: @ScanSaveApp
+- Twitter: @SaveScanApp
-- GitHub: github.com/scansave
+- GitHub: github.com/savescan